 - Jews of Color Collective: A place for Jews of Color, multiracial, and mixed-race Jews to gather, process, and prioritize themselves.
 We do not meet weekly, but we hold occasional events, Shabbat dinners, and conversations.

-Challah 4 Hunger: Love bread?
-Join Challah 4 Hunger.
-Each Thursday at 6:30 p.m., dozens of students come together to braid and bake Challah in a variety of flavors (chocolate chip, rosemary, and garlic, apple pie).
-The Challah is then sold to benefit causes around issues of hunger and food security.
+- Challah 4 Hunger: Enjoy braiding challah?
+Are you concerned about food insecurity on campus?
+Join Challah 4 Hunger every Thursday at 6:30 p.m. with 50-60 fellow students who come together to braid and bake Challah in a variety of flavors (chocolate chip, rosemary, and garlic, apple pie).
+The Challah is then sold ($3 for Challah, $1 for a delicious pretzel bite) to benefit causes around issues of hunger and food security.

 - Dayenu: A Jewish Call to Climate Action: Join a cohort of students passionate about combating the climate crisis!
 Sign up for weekly Dayenu meetings and actions by sending an email to Micah at firstname.lastname@example.org who will connect you to the Dayenu Slack Channel.

 - Social Justice Fellowship (Spring Semester): Are you interested in learning about a wide variety of social justice issues in a Jewish context?
 We offer a Social Justice Fellowship wherein various social justice leaders – both Jewish and non-Jewish – speak to our students each week about their specific issue area.
 Additionally, students are placed at different nonprofit and advocacy organizations for volunteering.